ansible-collections/microsoft.ad/docs/docsite/rst/guide_attributes.rst

 * ``System-Only`` - Whether the attribute is set by the system, effectively making it read only
 * ``Is-Single-Value`` - Whether the attribute value is a single value or an array/list of values

 The ``Ldap-Display-Name`` is the attribute name/key that is referenced by the Ansible module.
 For example to manage the ``SAM-Account-Name`` attribute, it would be referenced by the key ``sAMAccountName``.
 Each attribute has at least 1 value associated with it, but some attributes can have multiple values.
 For example ``sAMAccountName`` is a ``Is-Single-Value`` attribute so only has one value but ``userCert`` can contain multiple values.
-The ``Active Directory Users and Computers`` snaping (or ``dsa.msc``) can be used to view these LDAP attributes in the advanced mode.
+The ``Active Directory Users and Computers`` snap-in (or ``dsa.msc``) can be used to view these LDAP attributes in the advanced mode.
 This is useful for seeing existing values as well as what attributes can be set on an object.

 The LDAP schema in AD can also be extended to add custom attributes for an organization.
 These custom attributes are also supported in the modules in this collection.
 To get the LDAP schema information for attributes, the following can be run in PowerShell: